Kurogami2134/pmo_export/README.md

 You can get a clue on how to use this with this [pretty bad tutorial](https://youtu.be/qGSAnYVDiW0).

+Some more info about modding the games can be found [here](https://github.com/Kurogami2134/MHP3rd-Game-FIle-List/blob/main/guide/guide.md).

 ## Known bugs

 Monster models for MHP3rd are not working.